muan/spiffing/README.md

     spiffing convert stylesheets/hownice.css stylesheets/reset.css stylesheets/style.css

-Your well-spelt CSS files would be converted and written into the same directory with `-converted` following the original file name, i.e. by running the command `spiffing convert /stylesheets/hownice.css`, a `/stylesheets/hownice-converted.css` will be created.
+Your well-spelt CSS files would be converted and written into the same directory with `-converted` following the original file name.

+## Disclaimer

+    content: "Have some humour" !please;